ayush-alam/ayalam/README.md

 # Ayalam
 Hi guys!
 This is gonna be my official website!
-Also, [@sikethedev](https://github.com/sikethedev)
+Also, [@sikethedev](https://github.com/sikethedev) helped me a lot in this project!
 ***
 Thanks for reading my README!
 Thank you!
 ***